pappas-k/Representative-Tidal-Signal-Identifier/README.md

 ### 2) Nodal cycle reconstruction

-Using the top *k* constituents (e.g. 2, 4, 8, 12, 16), reconstruct a synthetic elevation series over a full nodal cycle.
+Using the top $k$ constituents (e.g. 2, 4, 8, 12, 16), reconstruct a synthetic elevation series over a full nodal cycle.

 Core parameters used by the main script: